shiykim/StarBounce/README.md

 1. If you hit anything that is not a berry - trash, you lose points.
 2. The game ends when you run out of time.

-##Functionality & MVP
+## Functionality & MVP

 With StarBounce users will be able to:
-- Toggle sound on/off
+* Toggle sound on/off
-- Start and end the game
+* Start and end the game
-- Keep track of score
+* Keep track of score

 In addition, this project will include:
-- An About modal describing the background and rules of the game
+* An About modal describing the background and rules of the game
-- A production README
+* A production README

-##Wireframes
+## Wireframes
 The app will consist of a single screen with the game, nav links, and the about modal.
 The game screen will be the central point of the app, and will be centered in the middle.
 Towards the right will be the links to the developer.

-#Architecture and Technologies
+## Architecture and Technologies

 This project will be implemented with the following technologies:

-- JavaScript for game logic,
+* JavaScript for game logic,
-- Canvas with HTML5,
+* Canvas with HTML5,

 #Implementation Timeline

-Day 1:
-Day 2:
+Day 1: Get the game screen, elements, and characters rendered on canvas Day 2: Game logic of 'bouncing'
-Day 3:
+Day 3: Tracking score and polishing up frontend